Hadi Sabzavari: Life

 In 1836–37, Sabzavari set to Sabzavar and established a center for the study of Islamic philosophy and gnosis.
 The school he established rivaled with the schools of Tehran and Isfahan due to his personality.
 For a period of 10 months, he also taught in Mashhad.
 However, the rest of time was spent in Sabzevar where he made the Fasihiya school the center of teaching.
 This school became known as Madrasa-ye Ḥāji, where part of it still survives till this day.
-Scholars and students began to flock from all over Persia, Iraq, Turkey, Caucasus, India and even Tibet.
+Scholars and students began to flock from all over Iran, Iraq, Turkey, Caucasus, India and even Tibet.
 His name became widespread all over Iran so much so that in 1857–58, when Naser al-Din Shah Qajar made a pilgrimage to Mashhad, he stopped in Sabzavar and paid a visit to hakim Sabzavari.
-The Qajar King became very impressed by the philosopher and asked his royal photographer Aqa Reza 'Akkas-Bashi to photograph the hakim.
-The picture, which is widely available, is the oldest picture of an Islamic philosopher.
-The Qajar king also requested from him a book in Persian containing the complete theory and cycle of traditional philosophy.
+The Qajar shah became very impressed by the philosopher and asked his royal photographer Aqa Reza Akkas-Bashi to photograph the hakim.
+The photograph, which is widely available, is the oldest picture of an Islamic philosopher.
+The Qajar shah also requested from him a book in Persian containing the complete theory and cycle of traditional philosophy.
 Sabzavari obliged and composed the two Persian books: the Asrāral-ḥekam, which he dedicated to Naser al-Din Shah and also another book titled Hedāyat al-ṭālebin.
 Sabzavari died suddenly in 1872, probably as a result of heart failure.
 The date of his death is recorded in several chronographs, including the numerical value of the couplet ka namord zendatar shod ("He did not die but became more alive after his passing") which was composed by one of his students.